-The BOG is not planning to renew the lease for access to the driveway use at 216 Giants Neck Road.
-Paul will write the party a notice to notify him.
+The BOG is considering the lease renewal for driveway access at 216 Giants Neck Road.

 Paul received correspondence from Phyllis Berger about Angelo Bettera's application to the town wetlands committee to clear the pond of lily pads to make space for kids to fish.
 The application has not been approved.
 Gary Goeshel of the Town suggests resubmitting the application as a regular permitted activity.
+Gerry van Noordennen will follow up with Gary to obtain the permit.